-The warmest months with the clearest trekking days, are from mid to late December, January, February, September and October.
+The warmest months with the clearest trekking days, are from mid to late December, January, February, September, and October.
 The rains often come in April and the start of May with the possibility of some snow.
-June through to August are superb trekking months, though evening temperatures tend to be colder.
-The wettest months, are November and early December, where snow falls are likely.
-Note however, that as this is a mountain it is not impossible to get sporadic snow or rainfall at odd times throughout the year.
+June through to August is superb trekking months, though evening temperatures tend to be colder.
+The wettest months are November and early December, where snow falls are likely.
+Note, however, that as this is a mountain it is not impossible to get sporadic snow or rainfall at odd times throughout the year.
 Many people like to arrange their summit around a full moon and Christmas and New Year are very popular.

 Kilimanjaro Trekking Routes

 Machame route is recommended and most booked Kilimanjaro route.
-Climbing begin from first day to 3 day when tourists arrive at Shira camp.
+The climbing begins from the first day to 3 days when tourists arrive at Shira camp.
 From Shira camp, altitude is not steep, is almost parallel across Barranco to Karanga Valley.
-This is time to acclimatize and gain energy to hike to summit.
+This is time to acclimatize and gain energy to hike to the summit.

-This route can only be use as a descending route for all the western routes.
+This route can only be used as a descending route for all the western routes.

 It is a remote, unspoiled and very beautiful route to the Roof of Africa.
 The forest around the Lemosho Glades is rich in big game animals such as elephant and buffalo, which may sometimes require a game ranger to accompany climbers on the first day.
-This route is however a long route which requires 7-days for a comfortable completion, which also makes it more expensive.
+This route is, however, along the route which requires 7-days for a comfortable completion, which also makes it more expensive.